-I am fascinated by application of Agile principles to non software development disciplines.
+I am fascinated by the application of Agile principles to non-software development disciplines.
 I find myself doing it constantly and often with great success.
-This post is about how we revitalized our project management team meetings by applying simple Agile principles like collaboration, value driven prioritization, embracing change, etc.
+This post is about how we revitalized our project management team meetings by applying simple Agile principles like collaboration, value-driven prioritization, embracing change, etc.

 Before discussing the details a little background information seems appropriate.
 Apart from being responsible for our project management model and leading my own client projects, a large part of my job as Head of Project Management is to lead our team consisting of nine talented and skilled Project Managers.
 The team is located at two different physical locations three hundred kilometers apart.

 When I took over the team two years ago there was little focus on project management craftsmanship or on collaboration and knowledge sharing between the project managers.
 To change this and kick-off the new team I arranged a project management day where we discussed both Agile and traditional project management and how we wished to define us as a team.
 Since the first meeting, we have met approximately monthly, spending an entire day to discuss different aspects of project management.
 We also use the meetings to support each other if we have had rough times on our projects.
 The team is a safe haven where we got each other’s back.
 And now, let’s discuss the details of the team meetings.